 3. Spiked Collars, Fifty Shades of Awkward

 Spiked collars have been fashionably worn by tough dogs, burly dogs, strong dogs and punk rockers.
 They’ve been seen in magazines and made the rounds in literary tomes.
 Spiked collars have been around since Ancient Greece.
 They were originally designed to protect dog’s throats from wolf attacks.

 4. Mmmmm!
 Smell Them Paws!

 Many owners have complained about the corn-chippy smell emanating from their dogs paws.
 The smell actually comes from a collection of bacteria.
 A dog’s paws are always on the ground, they tend to pick up thousands of micro-organisms on and in between their pads.
 Since dogs carry all their sweat glands in the pads of their feet, the mixture of sweat and bacteria create the lovely odor of Fritos.

-Currently, the longest tongue on record is held by a Pekingese named Puggy.
-His tongue is measured at four and a half inches long.
+Currently, the longest tongue on record is held by a St. Bernard named Mochi.
+Her tongue is measured at 7.3 inches long.
 The longest tongue ever was found in the mouth of a boxer named Brandy.
 Her tongue was measured at seventeen inches.

 Auggie, an 8 year old Golden Retriever, holds the record for most tennis balls in her mouth at one time.
 How many could she fit?
 Five.

-The smallest dog is four inches tall and weighs a mere two pounds.
-Boo Boo is a long haired Chihuahua.
+The smallest dog is 3.8 inches tall.
+Milly is a long haired Chihuahua.

 Oldest dog ever goes to an Australian Cattle Dog named Bluey.
 The dog was born in 1910 and herded cattle and sheep up until he was put down in 1939.
 Bluey was 29 years and five months when he passed.